-Coulomb electron-electron interaction provides, in addition, an alternative explanation of the origin of orbital ordering.
-In a seminal work, Kugel and Khomskii [2] have shown in 1973 that, in the presence of orbital degeneracy, many-body effects can produce orbital ordering even in the absence of a static distortion, i.e., of a crystal-field splitting.
-This happens via electronic spin-orbital superexchange, the effective low-energy interaction which emerges, in the small t/U limit, from the orbitally-degenerate Hubbard model.
-In this picture, the co-operative Jahn-Teller distortion is rather the consequence than the cause of orbital order.
-The predictions of the two theories for what concerns, e.g., the final broken-symmetry structure, are basically identical; thus it is very hard to determine which of the two mechanisms, Jahn-Teller effect or Kugel-Khomskii superexchange, dominates in real systems.
-In the last part of the lecture we will see how the problem was recently solved [3,6] by using a new theoretical approach based on the local-density-approximation + dynamical mean-field theory (LDA+DMFT) [7,8] method.
-For the representative materials KCuF3 and LaMnO3, it was shown that Kugel-Khomskii superexchange alone, although strong, cannot explain the presence of the Jahn-Teller distortion above 350 K (KCuF3) [3] and 650 K (LaMnO3) [6]; experimentally, however, the distortion persists in both systems basically up to the melting temperature.
-This leads to the conclusion that a mechanism directly generating a static crystal-field splitting, such as the standard Jahn-Teller effect, is necessary to explain the experimental findings.
+electronic spin-orbital superexchange, the effective low-energy interaction which emerges, in the small t/U limit, from the orbitally-degenerate Hubbard model.
+In this picture, the cooperative Jahn-Teller distortion is rather the consequence than the cause of orbital order.
+As I already mentioned, the predictions of the two theories for the final broken-symmetry structure are basically identical for most systems; thus it is very hard to determine which of the two mechanisms, Jahn-Teller effect or Kugel-Khomskii superexchange, dominates.
+In the last part of the lecture we will see how the problem was recently solved in representative cases [3,6] by using a new theoretical approach based on the local-density-approximation + dynamical meanfield theory (LDA+DMFT) [7-10] method.
+For the paradigmatic systems KCuF3 and LaMnO3, it was shown that Kugel-Khomskii superexchange alone, although strong, cannot explain the presence of the Jahn-Teller distortion above 350 K (KCuF3) [3] and 650 K (LaMnO3) [6]; experimentally, however, the distortion persists in both systems basically up to the melting temperature.
+This leads to the conclusion that a mechanism directly generating a static crystalfield splitting, such as the standard Jahn-Teller effect, is necessary to explain the experimental findings.
+In fact, for KCuF3 and other ionic systems, it turns out that even the classical JT picture fails.
+A new mechanism, based on Born-Mayer repulsion, has to be invoked to describe the actual experimental structure and the associated ordering at high temperature [11].
+A true Kugel-Khomskii system was recently identified in LaVO3 [12].